 The Commission has used aerial photography and topographic mapping, with some field investigation to identify primary environmental corridors, secondary environmental corridors, and isolated natural resource areas, and their component elements including woodlands wetlands, prairies, and wildlife habitat areas.
 Regional plans have recommended preservation of these areas.
 Field investigation and delineation, however, is essential to the precise identification and preservation of the boundaries of these areas.
-Beginning in 2013, the Commission will conduct the necessary land surveying work utilizing GPS technology to obtain coordinate values for the wetland boundaries staked for projects that are funded by the Wisconsin Department of Transportation (WisDOT).
+The Commission also conducted the necessary land surveying work utilizing GPS technology to obtain coordinate values for the wetland boundaries staked for projects that are funded by the Wisconsin Department of Transportation (WisDOT).
 The coordinate values obtained will provide a more precise location of the boundaries and the area encompassed.